This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Properties of Concrete”.

-Explanation: Based on state of concrete, its properties vary.
-Concrete in fresh state has different properties than concrete in hardened state.
+Explanation: Based on the state of concrete, its properties vary.
+Concrete in the fresh state has different properties than concrete in a hardened state.

-2. The accumulation of water on outer surface of concrete is:
+2. The accumulation of water on the outer surface of the concrete is:

 3. Which of the below property of aggregates is not desirable?